Compression fronts from fast radio bursts: MHD equations for fluid motion

-The radio wave does not contribute to these conservation laws, because it carries no mass or $\Q_-$.
-The wave strength parameter $a(\xi)$ still enters the $\Q_-$ equation through $h=1+w+\sigma$ (since $a$ controls the fluid enthalpy $w$) and through $\dge\propto a^2$.
-As long as $a(\xi)$ is steady, it can be treated as a given function in the wave-fluid interaction problem, so \Eqs~(\ref{eq:mass1}) and (\ref{eq:Q1}) form a closed set for two unknowns $\rho(t,\xi)$ and $\c(t,\xi)$.
-For a given radio wave packet, the equations can be solved in the domain $0<\xi<T$ with given initial conditions $\rho(0,\xi)$ and $\c(0,\xi)$, and boundary conditions $\rho(t,0)=\rhou$ and $\c(t,0)=\cu$.
+The radio wave does not contribute to \Eqs~(\ref{eq:mass1}) and (\ref{eq:Q1}), because it carries no mass and negligible $\Q^-$.
+The wave strength parameter $a(\xi)$ still enters the $\Q^-$ equation through $h=1+w+\sigma$ (since $a$ controls the fluid enthalpy $w$) and through $\dot{\Q}_e^-\propto \Uw\propto a^2$.
+As long as $a(\xi)$ is steady (not damped), it can be treated as a given function in the wave-fluid interaction problem, and \Eqs~(\ref{eq:mass1}) and (\ref{eq:Q1}) form a closed set for two unknowns $\rho(t,\xi)$ and $\c(t,\xi)$.
+The equations can be solved in the domain $0<\xi<T$ (i.e. inside the radio wave packet) with given initial conditions $\rho(0,\xi)$ and $\c(0,\xi)$, and boundary conditions $\rho(t,0)=\rhou$ and $\c(t,0)=\cu$.

-\Eqs~(\ref{eq:mass1}) and (\ref{eq:Q1}) allow one to focus on the fluid dynamics in the wave packet without considering the evolution of the radio wave itself, assuming that the evolution of $a(\xi)$ is negligible on timescales of interest.
-The consistency of this assumption can be checked later using the remaining independent equation that states conservation of $\Q_+$ and governs the evolution of $a(t,\xi)$.
-A simpler consistency check can be done by comparing the energy exchanged in the wave-plasma interaction with the wave energy (\Sect~\ref{damping}).

-Note also that \Eqs~(\ref{eq:mass1}) and (\ref{eq:Q1}) are Lorentz-invariant: they have the same form in any frame boosted along $z$.\footnote{Lorentz transformation of initial conditions is not, however, straightforward, since hypersurfaces of simultaneity ($t=const$) are different in different frames.} They can be solved e.g. in the frame where the upstream plasma is at rest: $\cu=1$ and $\rhou=\trhou$.
-The problem can also be solved in other frames where $\cu\neq 1$ and the upstream plasma has speed $\betau=(\cu^2-1)/(\cu^2+1)$, Lorentz factor $\gu=(\cu^2+1)/2\cu$, and proper density $\trhou=\rhou/\gu$.
+\Eqs~(\ref{eq:mass1}) and (\ref{eq:Q1}) are Lorentz-invariant: they have the same form in any frame boosted along $z$.\footnote{Lorentz transformation of initial conditions is not, however, trivial, since hypersurfaces of simultaneity ($t=const$) are different in different frames.} They can be solved e.g. in the frame where the upstream plasma is at rest: $\cu=1$ and $\rhou=\trhou$.
+The problem can also be solved in other frames where $\cu\neq 1$ and the upstream plasma has speed $\betau=(\cu^2-1)/(\cu^2+1)$, Lorentz factor $\gu=(\cu^2+1)/2\cu$, and density $\rhou=\gu\trhou$.